Follow us:

 1:46

-IOLTA bookkeepingA law firm is responsible not only for representing clients fairly but also for managing client advances and deposits for court fees, fines, and other potential payments.
-Any Interest on Lawyers Trust Account (IOLTA) is used to hold funds that do not currently belong to the lawyer or are under dispute.
+Are You Accounting for IOLTA Correctly blogA law firm is responsible not only for representing clients fairly but also for managing client advances and deposits for court fees, fines, and other potential payments.
+Any Interest on Lawyers' Trust Account (IOLTA) is used to hold funds that do not currently belong to the lawyer or are under dispute.
 Without taxing the public and at no cost to lawyers or clients, the interest earned from IOLTA accounts is pooled to provide civil legal aid for the poor and support justice system improvements.
 Given the timing and sensitivity of legal matters, client funds are held in escrow by attorneys in these special accounts.

-While these separated funds are maintained in the name of the law firm, the IOLTA is managed by the state and interest accumulated is due back to the client.
+While these separated funds are maintained in the name of the law firm, the IOLTA is managed by the state, and the interest accumulated is also the state's.

 Why Should Lawyers Place Retainer Funds Into an IOLTA?